knative/release/README.md

 PR is merged, [cut a new branch](#cut-the-branch).
 There is no automation after this, so you're done here.

+## Release docs
+To release the documentation for the release follow [docs release process](https://knative.dev/help/maintainer/docs-release-process/)
+The current process can be summarize in the following:
+1. Wait for dependent repos to release (today thats /serving and /eventing)
+2. Generate the API specification and merge via PR into `main` branch https://github.com/knative/docs/pull/3426
+3. Create the new relase branch on the `docs` repository https://knative.dev/help/maintainer/docs-release-process/#create-branch-from-updated-main
+4. Update the `website` repository toml files to add the new version and drop the oldest version from the website https://github.com/knative/website/pull/287
+5. Sync the staging branch in `website` repository to include all the same commits as `main` branch https://github.com/knative/website/pull/297

 ---

 # Timetable